 Coins are in denominations of K1 and 50, 10 and 5 Ngwee.

 Payments within Zambia can be made in US Dollars.
 Foreign currency will be accepted once you have cleared immigration at the airport.
-There is no limit to the importation of foreign currency, provided it is declared on arrival through a currency declaration form.
-To find out more about the current exchange rate please visit www.xe.com
+There is no limit to the amount of foreign currency you can bring in, provided it is declared on arrival through a currency declaration form.
+To find out more about the current exchange rate, please visit www.xe.com

 You can pay for your bill at the lodge using a credit card (VISA, MASTERCARD or AMERICAN EXPRESS)

 2) What are the Passport and Visa requirements?

 The Zambia Immigration website contains visa guidelines for different types of visitors.
 Each visitor to Zambia must declare the primary purpose of their visit.
 This will determine what sort of visa one needs, and where to obtain it.
 You cannot pay for visa fees with your credit card; only cash in US$ or local currency equivalent.

 3) What is the normal luggage restriction on internal flights in Zambia?